VedMK/BCS-portfolio-Ved/README.md

 I will continue exploring,understanding and implementing knowledge I gain from fields in cybersecurity that are relevant to building my future.

 This portfolio is a work in progress and will grow alongside my cybersecurity journey.

+# Some people I want to mention

+Thank you Karthik bhaiya and my brother Rishi for helping me to learn efficiently and effectively through this journey.
+I also want to thank my parents for supporting and motivating me to work on this.